 The pandemic brought a whole new vista of learning in the form of online classes.
 This was a totally new area for the staff as well as the students.
 The challenge was even greater in an area like ours where the students are educationally, economically and technologically challenged.
 But the staff and students rose to the occasion in the spirit of learning and with the urge to beat the pandemic and not allow it to take a toll on education.
 Our college was among the first to start classrooms on Google.
 The Google classrooms were received very well by the students, who responded very well and were also fascinated by its novelty.
 When online classes were started on learning platforms such as Google meet and Zoom, regular orientation classes were conducted.
 Great care was taken to ensure students were not left out - for whatever reason.
 Peer orientation was also encouraged and students who took to online more easily were asked to train their friends.
 It must be said that the technical competence of the students also improved - be it in attending online classes or online exams.
 The students were also encouraged to attend online webinars and workshops.
-A plethora of equizzes was organised at the college, state and national levels.
-All these ensured the teaching -learning process continued with minimum damages.
+A plethora of e-quizzes was organised by the college, state and national levels.
+All these ensured the teaching -learning process continued with minimum damages, till the commencement of classes, which put the students back on the known road to learning.

-Extended Profile
+Extended Profile 1.Programme

-1.Programme